Examination of conscience: Christianity

 St. Ignatius of Loyola described a five-point devotional examination method in his 1524 work Spiritual Exercises.
 In the first point, followers thank God for the benefits received; in the second, they ask grace to know and correct their faults; in the third, they pass in review the successive hours of the day, noting what faults they have committed in deed, word, thought, or omission; in the fourth, they ask God's pardon; in the fifth, they consider amendment.

 The devotional examination of conscience is distinct from that required as a proximate preparation for the Sacrament of Reconciliation which is intended specifically to identify all sins requiring repentance.
 Various more elaborate methods might be used in the examination for confession, using the Ten Commandments of God, the Commandments of the Church, the Seven Capital Sins, the duties of one's state of life, the nine ways of partaking in the sin of others.

 The Lutheran Small Catechism, on the examination of conscience, implores penitents to reflect on the following prior to receiving the sacrament of confession and absolution:

 Consider your place in life according to the Ten Commandments: Are you a father, mother, son, daughter, husband, wife, or worker?
 Have you been disobedient, unfaithful, or lazy?
 Have you been hot-tempered, rude, or quarrelsome?
 Have you hurt someone by your words or deeds?
 Have you stolen, been negligent, wasted anything, or done any harm?

 Autocritique

-Among secular intellectuals, particularly Marxists, the term autocritique, borrowed from the French, is used.
+Among secular intellectuals, particularly Marxists, the term autocritique, borrowed from French, is used.
 This is particularly applied to a public "methodological attempt to step away from themselves through a process of self-objectification," and was popular in France following the Algerian War.
 Edgar Morin's questioning of his own motives as a defender of Algeria popularised the term; other well-known examples include Jawaharlal Nehru's anonymous dissection of his own personality and drive in the Modern Review.